Crash Game Probability Calculator

 The Only Honest Approach

-1. Understand the math — use this calculator to know your actual odds
+1. Understand the math: use this calculator to know the actual long-run odds.

-2. Set a bankroll limit you can afford to lose completely
+2. Set a bankroll limit: decide in advance what you can afford to lose.

 What is the crash game probability formula?